Antique Wood Gilt Buddha Calling for Rain, Laos (3153 PAOK)

 Description

-This delicately carved Theravada Lao-Buddha from the latter part of the 2nd Classic Period (1827-1893) in Northern Laos reflects many of the artistic traditions of the Lao Golden Age (1520-1777) and shows the unique Lao interpretations of the lakshanas reflected in depictions of the Buddha.
-During this period, statues reflected that the Buddha should have an egg-shaped head and face, golden skin, eyebrows like a drawn bow, a nose like the beak of an eagle and smooth round arms like elephant tusks.
-Following these canons, this peaceful and serene Buddha’s hairline is curved with snail-crowned curls, arched eyebrows that meet at the bridge of the nose, gilt to reflect golden skin, pendulous ear lobes framing his oversized head that emphasizes his wisdom and compassion.
-The distinctive Theravada flame-like tiered finial emerging from his ushnisha as a stylized aureole indicates he is enlightened and represents his fiery energy or explosive spiritual power.
+This delicately carved Theravada Lao Buddha from the latter part of the 2nd Classic Period (1827-1893) in Northern Laos reflects many of the artistic traditions of the Lao Golden Age (1520-1777).
+The unique Lao interpretations of the lakshanas (“auspicious marks” of the Buddha)are seen in this statue: egg-shaped head and face, golden skin, eyebrows like a drawn bow, a nose like the beak of an eagle and smooth round arms like elephant tusks.
+This peaceful and serene Buddha has a curved hairline with snail-crowned curls, arched eyebrows, gilt skin, and curved ear lobes framing his oversized head that emphasizes his wisdom and compassion.
+The distinctive flame-like tiered finial from his ushnisha as a stylized aureole indicates he is enlightened and represents his fiery energy or explosive spiritual power.
 He wears a ticivara, a three-part monks robe tied at the waist with a sash in which the hem flares out decoratively, almost touching his fingers and reaching to just above his ankles.
-This Buddha-Statue stands on an unusually high multi-tiered circular and waisted pedestal, which is as tall as the image, reflecting the widely accepted Lao beliefs that a high pedestal reflects a deep and unwavering respect for the Buddha.
-This Buddha is in the mudra called”Calling for Rain” (samabhanga) in which he stands upright with slender curved elongated arms mirroring his body and his curved hands with long fingers of even length pointing to the ground with its origin tied to a story where the Buddha summoned the skies to rain during a time of draught.
-An old Laotian custom has been to fire bamboo rockets into the sky at the end of the dry season in a plea for rain, which compliments this depiction of the Buddha, as the his position seems to symbolize upward flight.
-It is a prime example of Lao Buddhist-Statues and is in very good condition with an age crack on the pedestal.
+The totality of the curvature and proportions with an oversized head indicate the perfection, wisdom and compassion of the “Enlightened One.
+He stands on an unusually high multi-tiered circular and waisted pedestal, which is as tall as the image, reflecting the widely accepted Lao beliefs that a high pedestal indicates a deep and unwavering respect for the Buddha.
+He stands in the “Calling for Rain” mudra with slender curved elongated arms mirroring his body and his curved hands with long fingers of even length pointing to the ground.
+This position is tied to a story where the Buddha summoned the skies to rain during a time of draught.
+An old Laotian custom has been to fire bamboo rockets into the sky at the end of the dry season in a plea for rain, which complements this statue, as his position symbolizes upward flight.
+It is in very good condition with an age crack on the pedestal.
+The ushnisha has been reinstalled on its original vertical peg.
+It is part of the VA Collection of Buddhist-Art.

 Sources